JHCuc3m/PolicyGenerator/README.md

 Remove a dependency: Use npm uninstall <package-name> --save.
 Update dependencies: Use npm update.
 Install all dependencies: If you have a package.json file and need to install all listed dependencies, use npm install.

+Conver to OpenAPI 3.0
+Have json and Yaml version
+token in header